• home

 Location : Florence

 Today is a free day for you to explore all that Florence has to offer.
-It's impossible to see everything in this Renaissance wonderland, so take your time to work out a plan.
+It's impossible to see everything, so take your time to work out a plan.
 The principal sights are easily discovered on foot – the Pitti Palace, Ponte Vecchio, Arno riverside, the many statues and monuments of the Piazza della Signoria, Palazzo Vecchio, 13th-century, the Baptistry and the Belltower, and the Santa Croce Church.
-Otherwise, take a visit to the Uffizi – one of the world's oldest art galleries and a work of art in itself.
-If you’re wanting to see Michelangelo's iconic statue of David, head to the Galleria dell'Accademia.
-In the evening, perhaps climb the steep stairs uphill to Piazzale Michelangelo a renowned sunset view across the rooftops of Florence.
-Afterwards, join the locals in taking a passeggiata – a leisurely socialising stroll – perhaps between Piazza Beccaria and Piazza della Repubblica.
-That is, if you aren’t enjoying a Tuscan meal instead.
+Maybe visit the Uffizi – one of the world's oldest art galleries.
+If you want to see Michelangelo's iconic statue of David, head to the Galleria dell'Accademia.
+Tonight, maybe climb the steep stairs to Piazzale Michelangelo for a sunset view across the rooftops of Florence.
+After, join the locals in taking a passeggiata – a leisurely social stroll – between Piazza Beccaria and Piazza della Repubblica.

 Day :4